Joseph-Anthony-King/forward_earth/README.md

 This mod also has a dependenacy on **Dwaine's** [Immersive Galaxy - Planet Variety - Clouds](https://steamcommunity.com/sharedfiles/filedetails/?id=1085097357) but since that mod is not always updated timely I've created a wrapper for the mod available at:

 [Forward Earth - BASE](https://steamcommunity.com/sharedfiles/filedetails/?id=2078567914)

-This mod adds two additional start sizes: gigantic with 1,500 stars and immense with 2,000.
-Additionally, the starting distances to the Scyldari, Kel-Azaan, and Lok are proportional to the galaxy size.
-When playing as a Human faction they appear closer to Earth the smaller the galaxy.
-The Scyldari, Kel-Azaan, and Lok are not scripted to appear when playing as a non-human faction.

 This mod supports Portuguese, French, German, Polish, Russian and Spanish, please let me know if you notice any issues with the translations and I will correct them.